GUlf Coast state college

 - http://www.leg.state.fl.us/statutes/, current state statutes.

-- Computerized career assessments, to clarify your personality, values, interest, and other characteristics that may affect your career choices.
+- Computerized career assessments, to clarify your values, interest, and skills confidence that reveal possible career opportunities for you to pursue.

-The services are FREE for students, potential students, alumni, and the community.
-We are located on the first floor in the Student Union East Building Room 54 or you can visit our website at http://careersourcegc.com.
+The services are free and are located on the first floor in the Student Union East Building.

 Student Support Services - TRIO